srio/CRYSTAL/README.txt

-New version of xcrystal and its binary module diff_patt that integrates now bent crystal models (ML multilamellar and PP Penning-Polder).
+New version of xcrystal and its binary module diff_pat that integrates now bent crystal models (ML multilamellar and PP Penning-Polder).

 Now xcrystal_bent becomes obsolete (waiting for the TT module...)